• Skip to primary navigation

 5 - Sour Cherries

-Sour cherries have a bold, tangy taste that's sharper than cranberries.
-They bring a punch of tartness to dishes.
+Sour cherries have a bold, tangy taste that's sharper than cranberries; for tart cocktail alternatives see sour mix substitutes for cocktails.

 Use a 1:1 ratio when substituting them for cranberries.
-We've tried sour cherries in pies, and they provided a tantalizing tang.
+We've tried sour cherries in pies, and they provided a tempting tang.

-Their vibrant color adds visual appeal to any dish.
+Their bright color adds visual appeal to any dish (deep burgundy hue).
 Incorporating them into sauces also gives a unique zing.

 Unlike sweet cherries, these have a more assertive flavor, perfect for those who love a bit of a bite.
 Sour cherries made our lemon bars extra special with their zingy kick.